It's binge time: What to stream during Thanksgiving weekend

 For good times in Brooklyn: She's Gotta Have It

 Spike Lee broke into the independent film world with "She's Gotta Have It," a frank and freewheeling 1986 comedy about a young woman juggling the affections of three men.
 More than three decades later, Lee has returned to that premise in a ten-episode streaming series that premieres on Thursday.
-DeWanda Wise stars as a vivacious Brooklynite named Nola Darling.
-"Hamilton" fan favorite Anthony Ramos plays one of her suitors.
+The reboot stars DeWanda Wise as vivacious Brooklynite Nola Darling and "Hamilton" fan favorite Anthony Ramos as one of her suitors.

 Where to watch: Netflix